 Before a surplus lines license will be issued for an individual applicant:

 - The Surplus Lines Producer applicant must first hold an active insurance producer license class in Arkansas with both an active property LOA and active casualty LOA for at least three (3) years prior to applying for Surplus Lines Producer license class.

 - The applicant must provide proof of a bond in the total amount of $50,000 to Arkansas Department of Insurance.

 For individuals, the residence address must be in Arkansas.

 Life Settlement Producer may only be applied for electronically if they apply for an insurance producer license or currently hold an active Resident Producer license in the state of Arkansas.

 - If the applicant is applying for an insurance producer license or adjuster license, an exam must first be passed before a license will be issued.
-The exception to this rule is if the applicant is applying for the variable products LOA.
+The exception to this rule is if the applicant is applying for the Variable Life and Variable Annuity LOA.
 This LOA does not require an exam.

 - A consultant applicant must hold an active insurance producer license in Arkansas on PDB.

 - An exam is required for reapplication if license classes require an exam on the initial application.